-Hot and humid, heat advisory continues
+Hot and Humid, Heat Advisory continues

 ** A HEAT ADVISORY IS IN EFFECT UNTIL 8 PM SATURDAY EVENING **

-Today and Tonight: Saturday, expect mostly sunny skies through out the day.
+Tonight and Tomorrow: Expect mostly clear skies overnight with lows in the upper 70s.
+Sunday, we'll see mostly sunny skies through out the day.
 A stray shower or thunderstorm is possible during the afternoon hours, but the majority of us will be dry - not getting much relief from the heat.
-Highs will be into the mid 90s with a feels like temperature well over 100 degrees.
-Tonight, expect mostly clear skies with lows in the mid 70s.
+Highs will be in the mid-upper 90s with feels like temperatures around 110 degrees.

+A Heat Advisory will be in effect 10 AM - 8 PM Sunday.

 Sun and Heat Safety: Some friendly reminders for your summer of fun events—sunburn can occur in less than 15 minutes with the extreme U.V.
 Index typical of this time of year.
 In addition to that, heat exhaustion and heat stroke can set in just as quickly.
 Seek medical attention if you or somebody you know is affected.
 While we all enjoy a list of cool beverages, be sure water is at least a part of that list!
 Finally, look before you lock.
 DO NOT leave people or pets in an unattended car.